freddedotme/UU_DC1/README.md

 5. Make a [PR](https://github.com/freddedotme/UU_DC1/pulls).

 ### Regarding imports
-Anki saves a state for each flash card so makes sure that you
+Anki saves a state for each flash card so makes sure that you import it correctly or states will be lost.